Dental Implant Disease

 Treatment

 Getting dental implants, however, does not mean that you are going to get disease.
 Peri-implant disease is avoidable and easily treatable if caught quickly.
-In the early stages of implant disease the symptoms are relatively mild.
-But the longer the infection goes untreated, the more serious the side effects will become.
+Furthermore, in the early stages of implant disease the symptoms are relatively mild.
+However, the longer the infection goes untreated, the more serious the side effects will become.

 Ultimately, if dental implants aren’t properly cared for, they can be lost and bone structure can become damaged.